johnpapa/angular-styleguide/README.md

 ### Route Resolve Promises
 ###### [Style [Y081](#style-y081)]

-  - When a controller depends on a promise to be resolved, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
+  - When a controller depends on a promise to be resolved before the controller is activated, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
 If you need to conditionally cancel a route before the controller is activated, use a route resolver.

     *Why?*: A controller may require data before it loads.
 That data may come from a promise via a custom factory or [$http](https://docs.angularjs.org/api/ng/service/$http).
 Using a [route resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) allows the promise to resolve before the controller logic executes, so it might take action based on that data from the promise.